Impaired Assets Definition

 Example of Impaired Assets

-Company A ltd purchased company B ltd and paid $ 19 million as the purchase price for buying the company B ltd. When the book value of the assets of the Company B was $ 15 million The extra amount of $ 4 million ($19 – $15 million) paid by the Company A ltd above the book value of the assets of the Company B is to be recorded as the goodwill on the assets side of the Company A’s balance sheet.
-Over the year after the acquisition was done, the sales of Company B ltd. fell by around 38 % and as a result, the fair market value of the company B ltd falls to the level of $ 12 million from the $ 15 million.
+Company A ltd purchased company B ltd and paid $ 19 million as the purchase price for buying company B ltd. When the book value of the assets of Company B was $ 15 million The extra amount of $ 4 million ($19 – $15 million) paid by the Company A ltd above the book value of the assets of the Company B is to be recorded as the goodwill on the assets side of the Company A’s balance sheet.
+Over the year after the acquisition was made, the sales of Company B ltd. fell by around 38 %, and as a result, the fair market value of company B ltd falls to the level of $ 12 million from the $ 15 million.

 Current Fair market value + Goodwill = $ 12 million + $ 4million = $16 million

-This $ 16 million will be compared with the initial purchase price paid ($19 million) and the difference will be impairment of the goodwill.
+This $ 16 million will be compared with the initial purchase price paid ($19 million), and the difference will be impairment of the goodwill.

 Impairment =$19 million – $16 million =$3 million

 This amount will be reduced from the Goodwill amount present in the books of accounts

 =Goodwill initially recorded – $3 million = $ 4 million – $ 3 million = $ 1 million

 Thus the goodwill, in this case, is the impaired assets, and on the balance sheet, the amount of new goodwill to be shown will be $ 1 million.